This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Croatia.

-Since court practice is more favourable for the workers, the courts often determine terminations to be null and void.
+Since court practice is more favorable for the workers, the courts often determine terminations to be null and void.
 Employers must therefore be very cautious when providing lawful reasons for termination.

 Another potential difficulty is the service of the termination notice.

-Failure to serve the notice of termination is considered to be a most serious misdemeanour offence and entails a fine in an amount ranging from EUR 4.000,00 to 8.000,00.
+Failure to serve the notice of termination is considered to be a most serious misdemeanor offence and entails a fine in an amount ranging from EUR 4.000,00 to 8.000,00.